balanced and light flat walk

 Granted, I was riding a non gaited horse, but I was riding the horse at a natural four-beat walk.
 This got me thinking about the smooth four-beat gaits of the naturally gaited head nodding breeds.

-What compromises have my tension and still arms had on the quality of the naturally smooth flat walk, running walk, and fox trot in my naturally gaited horses?
+I wondered, what compromises have tension to create stillness had on the quality of the naturally smooth flat walk, running walk, and fox trot in my naturally gaited horses?

 • Could the tension in my shoulders and still arms and hands be saying “stop” to my naturally gaited horse, Makana?